TheFoundryVisionmongers/nuke-ML-server/Models/trainingTemplateTF/README.md

 Notes:
 - The preprocessing cropping size is currently 256x256, therefore the dataset images are expected to be at least 256x256.
 - Supported image types are JPG, PNG, BMP and EXR.
-EXR is very slow at the moment and will be optimised in a future update.
+- Depending on the compression used, EXR images can be slower to read.
+In our experiments, the fastest EXR read is achieved with B44, B44A or no compression.

 ### Training